redkite-labs/redkitecms-docs/book/languages.rst

 Select and de-select a language
 -------------------------------

-To select a language you must choose it from the languages list on the right, clicking on the language name.
+To select a language just click on the language name from the website languages list.
+This will highlight the language and fill up the form with the language's values.

 To deselect a language, just click on the selected one.